 Don’t worry, I’ve emailed the owner to tell him, so if you decided to do it fingers crossed there’ll be some more in there.

 After that I went scuba diving with G Fish Watersports.
 Loved it.
 They were really nice people and after feeling a bit nervous about scuba diving, thanks to my last two dives being traumatic (another story), I can honestly say that my love for scuba diving is back.
-We went in two shipwrecks and the highlight was definitely twirling up the spiral staircase a la Ariel Little Mermaid.

 If you’ve got a whole week holiday to Barbados, or even more, please, go scuba diving – it’s awesome.